Jeon Moo-song: Career

+1960s to 1970s: Beginning with Dong-rang Repertory Theater

 Dongrang Yoo Chi-jin recognized Jeon's talent and gave him the opportunity to play the role of Lee Mong-ryeong in the 1963 graduate performance of "Chunhyangjeon".
 The following year, Jeon played the lead character in "Prince of Horses", a play that commemorated the founding of the Drama Center theater company.

 After completing his studies in 1964, Jeon joined the Dong-rang Repertory Theater.
 In 1970, he returned to the company after completing three years of military service.
 However, he struggled with the role of Stanley in Harold Pinter's "Birthday Party", which was completely different from the historical or realism dramas he was used to perform.
 He was ultimately replaced by Shin Goo, and this decision left him feeling angry and frustrated.
 He ended up drinking heavily and protested against the director Yoo Deok-hyung, causing a commotion that shook the entire troupe.
 The day after the incident, Jeon received a call from Dongrang.
 At the time, Jeon feared that he would be kicked out of the theater company.
 However, to his surprise, Dongrang offered him a cigarette.
 Though Jeon declined several times, Dongrang insisted, saying "You drink well and smoke well.
 Smoke it!" and even lit it for him.